ganeti/ganeti/man/gnt-cluster.rst

 data collector.
 The second option expects similar pairs of collector name and number of seconds specifying the interval at which the collector shall be collected.

+The ``--diagnose-data-collector-filename`` option specifies the filename of the script diagnose data collector should run.
+If this value is an empty string, the data collector will return sucess without running anything.
+The default value is empty string.

 The ``--maintenance-interval`` option specified the minimal waiting time by the maintenance daemon between maintenance rounds.